Rental home insurance, also called landlord insurance, costs about $160 per month to protect your property if you have a long-term or seasonal rental.

-Long-term renting: If you have an investment property, vacation home or second home which you intend to rent to a single person, couple or family for long periods of time you will need to purchase rental property insurance.
-Long periods of time would generally be defined as six months or longer.
+Long-term renting: If you have an investment property, vacation home or second home that you intend to rent to a single person, couple or family for a long period of time, you will need rental property insurance.
+A long period of time generally means six months or longer.
 The same is true if you are renting your primary residence for a large chunk of the year.
-Compared to being a live-in homeowner, having a rental house increases your exposure to certain risks, such as liability issues relating to tenants and their guests, and your insurer won't cover these risks under a homeowners policy unless you are actually residing in your home.
+Compared to being a live-in homeowner, having a rental house increases your exposure to certain risks, such as liability issues relating to tenants and their guests.
+Your insurer won't cover these risks under a homeowners policy unless you are actually residing in your home.

-Infrequent short-term renting: If you only intend to rent out your property for a short period of time, such as a week or for a few weekends, your homeowners insurance may indeed cover the risk to renting your home.
+Infrequent short-term renting: If you only intend to rent out your property for a short period of time, such as a week or a few weekends, your homeowners insurance may indeed cover you.
 This coverage may come standard in your policy if you give appropriate notice to your insurer, extending the usual benefits of homeowners insurance to periods in which you are temporarily renting your property.
-It it doesn't come standard, you may be able to buy an endorsement from your insurer that extends your coverage to temporary rentals.
+If it doesn't come standard, you may be able to buy an endorsement from your insurer that extends your coverage to temporary rentals.
 Before you commit to short-term renting, you should contact your insurer to make sure it is notified and that you understand your coverage.

 Frequent short-term renting: If you're planning to rent out a property regularly to a variety of people for short periods of time, your property may be considered a business, and neither homeowners insurance nor rental property insurance will cover you.
-Instead, you will need to purchase some form of commercial property insurance to cover the associated risks.
-For example, Progressive provides homeshare insurance, also called vacation rental insurance, for people who rent out their home or rooms through a service provider such as Airbnb or VRBO.
+Instead, you will need to get some form of commercial property insurance to cover the associated risks.
+For example, Progressive provides "homeshare insurance," also called vacation rental insurance, for people who rent out their homes or rooms through a service provider such as Airbnb or VRBO.
 These policies include unique features such as bed bug and identity theft coverage.

 You should be aware that although service providers themselves may offer a limited form of protection, it usually won't be as comprehensive as the homeshare insurance offered by an independent insurer.
 For instance, Airbnb has a host guarantee policy covering property damage to your home up to $1 million for every listing, but the policy includes limitations that traditional insurance won't.
 One limitation is that the request for coverage must be submitted within 14 days or before the next guest checks in, giving you limited time to take action and assure reimbursement.